Direction-oriented Multi-objective Learning: Simple and Provable Stochastic Algorithms: Introduction

 {\bf Convergence analysis and improved complexity.} We provide a comprehensive convergence analysis of SDMGrad for stochastic MOO with smooth nonconvex objective functions.
-For a constant-level regularization parameter $\lambda$ (which covers the MGDA case), the sample complexities (i.e., the number of samples to achieve an $\epsilon$-accurate Pareto stationary point) of the proposed SDMGrad and SDMGrad-OS improve that of MoCo~\cite{fernando2023mitigating} by an order of $\epsilon^{-2}$ (see \Cref{tab:compare}), without any requirement on the number $K$ of objectives or the number $T$ of iterations.
-Under an additional bounded function assumption (see~\Cref{tab:compare_bounded}), the sample complexities of SDMGrad and SDMGrad-OS are improved to $\mathcal{O}(\epsilon^{-2})$, which matches the existing best result in \cite{fernando2023mitigating}.
-For an increasing $\lambda$, we also show that this convergent point reduces to a stationary point of the linear combination $L_0(\theta)$ of objectives.
+For a constant-level regularization parameter $\lambda$ (which covers the MGDA case), when an $\epsilon$-level conflict-avoidant (CA) distance (see \Cref{CAdistancedef}) is required, the sample complexities (i.e., the number of samples to achieve an $\epsilon$-accurate Pareto stationary point) of the proposed SDMGrad and SDMGrad-OS improve those of MoCo~\citep{fernando2023mitigating} and MoDo~\citep{chen2023three} by an order of $\epsilon^{-4}$ and $\epsilon^{-2}$ (see \Cref{tab:compare}), respectively.
+In addition, when there is no requirement on CA distance, the sample complexities of SDMGrad and SDMGrad-OS are improved to $\mathcal{O}(\epsilon^{-2})$, matching the existing best result in the concurrent work \citep{chen2023three}.
+For an increasing $\lambda$, we also show this convergent point reduces to a stationary point of the linear combination $L_0(\theta)$ of objectives.

-{\bf Promising empirical performance.} We conduct extensive experiments in multi-task supervised learning and reinforcement learning on multiple datasets, and show that SDMGrad can outperform existing state-of-the-art gradient manipulation methods such as MGDA, PCGrad, GradDrop, CAGrad and MoCo, and can strike a better performance balance on different tasks.
+{\bf Promising empirical performance.} We conduct extensive experiments in multi-task supervised learning and reinforcement learning on multiple datasets and show that SDMGrad can achieve competitive or improved performance compared to existing state-of-the-art gradient manipulation methods such as MGDA, PCGrad, GradDrop, CAGrad, IMTL-G, MoCo, MoDo, Nash-MTL and FAMO, and can strike a better performance balance on different tasks.
 SDMGrad-OS also exhibits a much better efficiency than SDMGrad in the setting with a large number of tasks due to the efficient objective sampling.